Force over Distance: Chapter 26

 “Genius.
 Hey.
 Get back here.”

-Their poses were perfectly mirrored.
-They were looking directly into one another’s eyes, leaning forward, left hands extended.
-He could feel Rush’s cool fingers hooked beneath his jaw, tipping his chin up.
+They looked directly into one another’s eyes, leaning forward, left hands extended.
+He felt Rush’s cool fingers hooked beneath his jaw, tipping his chin up.

-“Hi,” Young said quietly, breaking the loop.
+“Hi,” Young said, breaking the loop.

 Popular posts from this blog